About

 Teaching

-In Fall 2025, I am teaching Calculus II (Math 215) and Algebra for Calculus (Math 109).
+In Fall 2026, I am teaching Discrete Mathematics (Math 314) and Calculus I (Math 114).
 Course materials for current students can be found on Canvas.
 Previous courses are listed below.

 Research